 Quarles was born in Chicago but lives and works in Los Angeles.
 She received her B.A. from Hampshire College, Amherst in 2007.
-In 2016, she received her M.F.A. from Yale University.
+In 2016, she received her M.F.A. from Yale University where she focused her studies on line and color.
 In the same year she completed a residency at the Skowhegan School of Painting and Sculpture.
 She has received several awards and grants, including a Traveling Fellowship from Yale University.

-She paints with acrylic paint thinned to the consistency of watercolor but often applies it in thick impasto.
+She paints with acrylic paint, thinned to the consistency of watercolor, but often applies it in thick impasto.
 Parts of some canvases remain bare, while other sections are heavily built up.
 Her ambiguous, semi-figurative paintings combine figurative representation and abstraction as her subjects are portrayed with fractured, contorted, and entwined bodies as their rubbery, stretched-out limbs wind around each other.
 Her disembodied, disjointed people are either locked in an embrace or are groping towards one another in pain.
-As one person’s body of one color merges into another person of a different color, the viewer is forced to confront questions of race and gender.
+As one person’s body of one color merges into another person’s body of a different color, the viewer is forced to confront questions of race and gender.
 Which parts belong to which body?